graue/gentest/README.md

 We can begin by asking, "What properties should this function have?"
-One property is that it's commutative; `add(x, y)` should equal `add(y, x)` for any numbers x and y.
+One property is that it's commutative; `add(x, y)` should equal `add(y, x)` for any integers x and y.
 To test this, we write a function that accepts a *particular* pair of values for x and y, and returns true if the property holds for those inputs: